RoboDK/Industrial-Robots-VSCode/README.md

 The Industrial Robots extension for VSCode/VSCodium is an open source extension that aims to provide syntax highlighting for programs.
 This extension aims to support most of the industrial robots currently in use.

+If you installed [RoboDK v3.8.5 for Windows](https://robodk.com/download) or later you should already have this extension installed with VSCodium.

 ![VSCode in RoboDK](/screenshots/VSCode-in-RoboDK.png)

 ## Features